Lecodeurenretard/MyRustBook/course.md

 ```

 ##### 3.5.3.5.
 The `for` loop
 To be more precise, it would be a `forin` loop which is the equivalent of `foreach` loops in other languages (like Cs or PHP).
+It is the same as in Python.

 Here's its syntax:
 ```rust